 - Much of the work is unnecessary (Parkinson's Law).

-- Much of the necessary work is done inefficiently (see our Multi-tasking article).
+- Much of the necessary work is done inefficiently (Find the Hidden Dangers of Multi-tasking).

 - In almost any organisation the poorest performing 25% of people simply aren't very good at what they do and are not adding much value.